 When your turn comes, you sit on that swivel chair and allow Johnnie to wrap you with what is essentially a used bedsheet.
 Johnnie talks too much while combing your hair and even more when shaving.
 He talks about German football a lot.
 He’s even taken to talking like a German; a simple greeting sounds like a threat, with spit following every word that exits his mouth.
 When he is done, Johnnie trims your hairline meticulously, even though most of the time he is a little bit too meticulous that he slices a bit of flesh.
 That is before wiping his hand on his jeans, squeezing methylated spirit on his palms and then running them around your head.
 That shit stings so bad that you can feel it in your eyes.
 You always close your eyes, bite your lower lip so hard that your mouth hurts more than your torn scalp.
 Because somewhere along the way of growing up you decided that pain you inflict upon yourself is more acceptable than that inflicted by someone else.

 Lakini today you are having none of that.
 Today, you are going to get a kick ass shave from a kick ass barber for a kick ass pay, and whoever tries to talk you out of it will have his sorry ass kicked.

 This kinyozi smells of elegance.
 At least to you it does.
 You walk in.
-There is a big wide wall mirror and a receptionist who looks at you, considers your Clarks for a second and then says “Karibu sana,” with a smile and a gesture for you to keep walking to your seat, where a dude in a white coat is waiting a bit too eagerly for your liking.
-Who gave barbers the idea that they should look like doctors?
+There is a big wide wall mirror and a receptionist who looks at you, considers your Clarks for a second and then says “Karibu sana,” with a smile and a gesture for you to keep walking to your seat, where a dude in a white coat is waiting a bit too eagerly.
+Who gave barbers the idea that they should look like doctors anyway?

 The machine in this kinyozi hums slowly.
 It does not choke and splutter like Johnnie’s.
 The light buzz sends you to sleep.
 You only wake up to the barber telling the girl at the reception to take over.